b-lukaszuk/BS_wJ_eng/ideas/bile.md

 `numOfDroplets`, since we started with one big droplet (`bigS`).

-Now, we can either examine the vectors (`areas`, `volumes`, `radii`, `numOfDroplets`) one by one, or do one better and present it on the graph with e.g. CairoMakie (I'm not going to explain the code below, for reference see [my previous book](https://b-lukaszuk.github.io/RJ_BS_eng/) or [CairoMakie tutorial](https://docs.makie.org/stable/tutorials/getting-started)).
+Now, we can either examine the vectors (`areas`, `volumes`, `radii`, `numOfDroplets`) one by one, or do one better and present them on a graph with e.g. CairoMakie (I'm not going to explain the code below, for reference see [my previous book](https://b-lukaszuk.github.io/RJ_BS_eng/) or [CairoMakie tutorial](https://docs.makie.org/stable/tutorials/getting-started)).